peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The sum of the two objects.
+* The sum of the two numbers, that is, this arbitrary-precision integer plus another arbitrary-precision integer.

 **Throws:**